Huruma MCA Peter Chomba has expressed concern over increased cases of insecurity in his ward.

 Chomba says a day does not pass without a person being robbed on the way or houses being broken into.

-Speaking at the Uasin Gishu County Assembly buildings on Monday, the Ward Rep named West Indies, Shauri Yako, Mwenderi, Huruma, Kingongo, Mwanzo, and Beckon estates as areas within the ward that have been experiencing a wave of insecurity.
+Speaking to Hivisasa at the Uasin Gishu County Assembly buildings on Monday, the Ward Rep named West Indies, Shauri Yako, Mwenderi, Huruma, Kingongo, Mwanzo, and Beckon estates as areas within the ward that have been experiencing a wave of insecurity.

 "People don’t sleep and if they sleep, they do so in shifts while others provide security,” said the MCA who also called for the increased police patrols in the area.

 He said the sale of illicit brew and bhang within the area is the cause of the insecurity.